 About the library

-Brilliant books, reliable resources, and amazing activities are all on offer, for free, from Warwickshire Libraries.
+Brilliant books, reliable resources, and amazing activities are all on offer, for free.
 We’ll inspire you to read more, develop your skills, support your well-being and of course, have some fun.

 Children can have their own ticket from birth and: